Matrices commuting with a given normal tropical matrix: Introduction

 \m Let $\Omega(A)$ be the subset of matrices commuting with a given real matrix $A$, i.e., $X\in \norma n$ such that $A\odot X=X\odot A$.
 The tropical analog of $K[A]$ inside $\norma n$ is the set $\PP(A)$ of tropical powers of $A$.
 In general, $\Omega(A)$ is larger than $\PP(A)$ (see proposition \ref{prop:Eijeps}). \m Our new results are gathered in sections \ref{sec:general}, \ref{sec:perturbations} and \ref{sec:geom}.
 In section \ref{sec:general} we prove that is a finite union of alcoved polytopes, (see corollary \ref{cor:finite_un}).
 In particular, $\Omega(A)$ is a finite union of convex sets.

 \m Two important subsets of $\Omega(A)$ are

 and

 Both are finite unions of alcoved polytopes (see theorems \ref{thm:alcov^A} and \ref{thm:alcov'}).
-Moreover, $\Omega^A(A)$ is a neighborhood of the identity matrix $I$ and, if $A$ is strictly normal, then $\Omega'(A)$ is a neighborhood of the zero matrix $0$ (see propositions \ref{prop:neighI} and \ref{prop:neigh0}).
+Moreover, $\Omega^A(A)$ is a neighborhood (not necessarily open) of the identity matrix $I$.
+If $A$ is strictly normal, then $\Omega'(A)$ is a neighborhood of the zero matrix $0$ (see propositions \ref{prop:neighI} and \ref{prop:neigh0}).

 \m The study of $\Omega^{A}(A)$ and $\Omega'(A)$ lead us to two matrices arising from $A$, denoted $\underline{A}$ and $\overline{A}$, and we prove (see proposition \ref{prop:ineq_bars}).
 Moreover, $X\le \underline{A}$ is a necessary condition for $A\odot X=X\odot A=A$, and $\overline{A}\le X$ is a necessary condition for $A\odot X=X\odot A=X$ (see corollary \ref{cor:neces_cond}).
 This provides an upper bound for the dimension of $\Omega'(A)$ (see corollary \ref{cor:dimL'}).
 The matrix $\underline{A}$ is explicitly given in expression (\ref{eqn:underl}), while the definition and computation of $\overline{A}$ is more involved (see definition \ref{dfn:overl}).